The (non-uniform) Hrushovski-Lang-Weil estimates: Outline of the proof

 \subsubsection{1.
 Preliminary reductions}

-As a first step towards proving Theorem \ref{non_uniform_estimate},~we show that we can reduce to the case where $c_2$ is generically \'etale (Proposition \ref{reduction_generically_etale}).~The idea here is simple,~we use the absolute Frobenius to get rid of generic inseparability.~Since the desired property is generic,~we work over function fields (Lemma \ref{field_frobenius_etale}),~and then spread it out.~While doing so we need to be careful about what the procedure does to the \textit{only} global term $\text{Fix}(c^{(n)})$ occurring in (\ref{main_theorem_estimate}).~The absolute Frobenius being an universal homeomorphism ensures that this is not an issue.
+As a first step towards proving Theorem \ref{non_uniform_estimate},~we show that we can reduce to the situation of Theorem \ref{non_uniform_estimate},~$(3)$ (Lemma \ref{basic_reduction}).~In addition we can also assume that $c_2$ is generically \'etale (Proposition \ref{reduction_generically_etale}).~The idea here is simple,~we use the absolute Frobenius to get rid of generic inseparability.~Since the desired property is generic,~we work over function fields (Lemma \ref{field_frobenius_etale}),~and then spread it out.